The-Balance-FFXIV/balance-static/content/jobs/healers/scholar/basic-guide.md

 * GCD (Global Cooldown): Spells that share the same base recast time.
 On SCH, these are mostly spells with about 2.5s recast time, plus Resurrection.
 * Instant (Instant Cast): GCD Spells that do not have a cast bar.
 * oGCD (Off Global Cooldown): Abilities that don’t share the 2.5s base recast time and therefore can be used while GCD spells are on cooldown.
 * Weaving: Using oGCDs in between GCDs.
-To avoid delaying your GCD, you can safely weave 2 oGCDs after an instant cast GCD, or 1 oGCD after your casted damaging GCD.
+To avoid delaying your GCD, you can safely weave 2 oGCDs after an instant cast GCD, or one oGCD after your casted damaging GCD.
 * HoT (Heal over Time): Actions that heal the target over a period of time.
-These actions heal for their listed potency once every 3 seconds.
+These actions heal for their listed potency once every three seconds.
 * Regen: Another word for HoT
 * DoT (Damage over Time): Actions that damage the target over a period of time.
-These actions deal damage for their listed potency once every 3 seconds.
+These actions deal damage for their listed potency once every three seconds.
 * AoE (Area of Effect): Actions that affect every target in a specified area.
 AoE heals heal all allies in a circle around their source.
 AoE damage abilities affect all enemies in an area specified by the ability; enemies can perform AoE attacks too.
 * AF (Aetherflow): The level 45 SCH ability.
 The resource stacks it grants and the abilities that cost Aetherflow are often called “AF stacks” and “AF abilities”.
 * HP (Health Points): Your life.
-Don’t let this hit 0.
+Don’t let this hit zero.
 * MP (Mana Points): The resource that allows you to cast spells.
-Also don’t let this hit 0.
+Also don’t let this hit zero.

 # Job Gauges